 For reporting back out to the world, web developers can craft engaging ways for reporters to tell their story and consumers to stay up to date and respond.
 Developers can use tools like Curator or Meltwater to curate social commentary and tools like Pusher to power realtime comments, send notifications or update graphs and results.

 The newsroom no longer exists

 Journalists don’t have to work in the same place to work on the same story anymore.
 The newsroom was once a bustling office full of shouting editors, ringing phones and whirring printers.
 That’s less the case these days.
 Now they can share and discuss breaking topics using realtime messages apps like Slack, and authors and editors can collaborate on content using apps like Google Docs.
 Considering the huge rise in remote working we have recently seen on a global scale in the recent months, it’s possible we could be moving even further toward a revolution in collaborative technology for teams who are working apart from each other.

 There are also other tools built on real-time technology that can help improve day to day operations – project management tools like monday.com and Asana can be used to streamline and organise a coherent workflow, and accounting platforms like Expensify make expenses a doddle.

 By replacing physical locations and tools with digital ones, media organizations can spread their reporters across the globe, cut down on overheads for office space and ensure they are ready to adapt quickly when the next wave of change comes.

-There is an opportunity to build more news-focused solutions with realtime technologies such as Pusher; integrating live data and offering real-time functionality to address the workflow required to validate news production, curate and deliver the news as it happens, and do this in a way which appeals to and engages the modern news consumer.
+There are very significant opportunities to build more news-focused solutions with realtime technologies such as Pusher; integrating live data and offering real-time functionality to address the workflow required to validate news production, curate and deliver the news as it happens and to do this in a way which appeals to and engages the modern news consumer.
 Staying on top of these trends and developments could help traditional media to once again dominate the landscape of our news.